Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: Simultaneously Exposing and Jamming Covert Communications

 Conditioned on the fact that the covert symbol $s(m)$ is independent of the wireless channels, the SJNR in~\eqref{SNRBob} can be reduced to

 Substituting~\eqref{HDStaBob} into~\eqref{SNRBobReduce}, we have

 In traditional covert communications, while higher transmit power improves the communication performance between Alice and Bob, it also increases the probability of detection by the warden Willie.
-However, in the cover communication system in the presence of a DRIS, it can be seen from~\eqref{SNRBobReduceAr} that increasing transmit power $P_0$ not only results in a higher detection probability at the warden, but also amplifies the DRIS-induced jamming term, i.e., ${\frac{ P_0 N_{\rm D}\overline \alpha}{{ {\mathcal{L}^{{{{\nu _{{\rm{g}}}}}}}} {\mathcal{L}^{{{{\nu^{\rm b}_{{\rm{I}} }}}}}} } }}$, which degrades the communication performance between Alice and Bob rather than enhancing it.
-The DRIS not only jams the covert transmissions between Alice and Bob, but also decreases the error probabilities of Willie's detections, even without either Bob's channel knowledge or additional jamming power.
+However, in the cover communication system in the presence of a DRIS, it can be seen from~\eqref{SNRBobReduceAr} that increasing transmit power $P_0$ not only results in a higher detection probability at the warden, but also amplifies the DRIS-induced ACA, i.e., ${\frac{ P_0 N_{\rm D}\overline \alpha}{{ {\mathcal{L}^{{{{\nu _{{\rm{g}}}}}}}} {\mathcal{L}^{{{{\nu^{\rm b}_{{\rm{I}} }}}}}} } }}$, which degrades the communication performance between Alice and Bob rather than enhancing it.
+The DRIS not only jams the covert transmissions between Alice and Bob, but also decreases the error probabilities of Willie's detections, without either Alice--Bob channel knowledge or additional jamming power.

+Based on the theoretical SJNR in~\eqref{SNRBobReduceAr}, the effect of the DRIS quantization resolution is seen to enter primarily through $\overline{\alpha}=\sum_{i=1}^{2^b} p_i \alpha_i^2$, namely, the average squared reflection amplitude induced by the random DRIS coefficients.
+Hence, for a special configuration and hardware response, increasing the DRIS phase quantization resolution does not necessarily lead to a substantial additional degradation in Bob's SJNR, because the resulting change in $\overline{\alpha}$ is often limited.
+This indicates that the performance gain obtained by using finer DRIS phase quantization is generally marginal.
+Consequently, a 1-bit phase quantization DRIS can already produce sufficiently strong DRIS-induced ACA to degrade communications between Alice and Bob.
+Combined with~\eqref{SNRBobReduceAr}, this also shows that increasing Alice's transmit power does not significantly improve Bob's SJNR in the presence of the DRIS.
+Instead, it amplifies the DRIS-induced ACA and increases Alice's risk of detection by Willie.